nihlaeth/HorseLife/README.md

 in the codebase as it is right now.
 More a list for myself than for anyone else's benefit, but I need to dump it somewhere (where I will see it).

 * Speed up pass_time.
-Right now, with n=20 and t=1440, it takes about 84 seconds.
+Right now, with n=20 and t=1440, it takes about 45 seconds.
 That's waaaaaay too long.
+* Get night to work correctly.
+Pass the parameter along, and emit some event at the end of night, so sleep doesn't depend on horses randomly having some event fire during the night.
 * Add docstrings.
 Seriously.
 Add them.
 To EVERY method and function.
 * Add some comments.
 I know you get what this does right now, in a few weeks, you won't.
 Trust me on this one.
 For once.
 * Do a scan of the entire (reworked) code, see what needs refactoring.